akvelon/DnA_accelerators/salesforce-to-txt/README.md

 required by the pipeline.

 The template requires the following parameters:
+- `referenceName` - This will be used to uniquely identify this source.
 - `loginUrl` - Salesforce endpoint to authenticate to.
 Example: *'https://MyDomainName.my.salesforce.com/services/oauth2/token'*.
-- `sObjectName` - Salesforce object to pull supported by CDAP Salesforce Streaming Source.
+- `SObjectName` - Salesforce object to pull supported by CDAP Salesforce Streaming Source.
 - `pushTopicName` - name of the push topic that was created from query for some sObject.
 This push topic should have enabled *pushTopicNotifyCreate* property.
   If push topic with such name doesn't exist, then new push topic for provided **'sObjectName'** will be created automatically.
+- `outputTxtFilePathPrefix` -

 The template allows for the user to supply the following optional parameters:
 - `pullFrequencySec` - delay in seconds between polling for new records updates.